putitsimply/christian-bible-explained/2-kings.md

 ## What this book is

 **2 Kings** continues the story after 1 Kings.
-It follows two kingdoms that used to be one nation, Israel in the north and Judah in the south.
-The book shows a repeating pattern: when leaders choose injustice and worship other gods, things fall apart.
-When they try to return to God’s ways, things improve, but usually only for a while.
+It follows two kingdoms that used to be one nation, Israel[^gl-israel] in the north and Judah[^gl-judah] in the south.
+The book shows a repeating pattern: when leaders choose injustice and worship[^gl-worship] other gods, things fall apart.
+When they try to return to God[^gl-god]’s ways, things improve, but usually only for a while.

 ## What it contains

-### The north kingdom, Israel
+### The north kingdom, Israel[^gl-israel]

-At the start, Israel has many kings, and most are shown as doing the wrong thing.
-Prophets, people who speak God’s message, keep warning them to change direction.
+At the start, Israel[^gl-israel] has many kings, and most are shown as doing the wrong thing.
+Prophets[^gl-prophet], people who speak God[^gl-god]’s message, keep warning them to change direction.

-A major figure is **Elisha**, a prophet who follows Elijah.
+A major figure is **Elisha**, a prophet[^gl-prophet] who follows Elijah.
 2 Kings tells stories where Elisha helps people in need, performs miracles (like healing and providing food), and delivers warnings and guidance to kings.
-These stories are meant to show that God is active and concerned with both big national events and ordinary people.
+These stories are meant to show that God[^gl-god] is active and concerned with both big national events and ordinary people.

-Eventually, Israel’s problems catch up with it.
+Eventually, Israel[^gl-israel]’s problems catch up with it.
 The powerful empire of **Assyria** attacks.
-Israel’s capital, **Samaria**, is conquered, and many Israelites are taken away into exile.
+Israel[^gl-israel]’s capital, **Samaria**, is conquered, and many Israelites[^gl-israel] are taken away into exile[^gl-exile].
 The book explains this as the result of years of ignoring warnings and refusing to change.

-### The south kingdom, Judah
+### The south kingdom, Judah[^gl-judah]

-Judah continues after Israel falls.
-Judah’s kings are a mixed group.
-Some are described as faithful reformers, others as leading people away from God’s commands.
+Judah[^gl-judah] continues after Israel[^gl-israel] falls.
+Judah[^gl-judah]’s kings are a mixed group.
+Some are described as faithful reformers, others as leading people away from God[^gl-god]’s commands.

 Two important reforming kings are:

-* **Hezekiah**, who tries to remove idols and trust God during a crisis when Assyria threatens Jerusalem.
-Jerusalem survives that attack.
+* **Hezekiah**, who tries to remove idols and trust God[^gl-god] during a crisis when Assyria threatens Jerusalem[^gl-jerusalem].
+Jerusalem[^gl-jerusalem] survives that attack.
 * **Josiah**, who makes big reforms after a “book of the law” is found (many readers connect this to teachings like those in Deuteronomy).
-Josiah tries to bring the nation back to worshipping God alone and living more justly.
+Josiah tries to bring the nation back to worshipping God[^gl-god] alone and living more justly.

-But after Josiah, Judah quickly declines again.
+But after Josiah, Judah[^gl-judah] quickly declines again.
 Another empire, **Babylon**, rises.
-Babylon attacks Judah, and after several steps of conflict, **Jerusalem is destroyed**, including the **temple**, which was the central place of worship.
-Many people are taken into exile in Babylon.
+Babylon attacks Judah[^gl-judah], and after several steps of conflict, **Jerusalem[^gl-jerusalem] is destroyed**, including the **temple[^gl-temple]**, which was the central place of worship[^gl-worship].
+Many people are taken into exile[^gl-exile] in Babylon.

 ### How it ends